-We believe that the more transparent the system, the better return there will be on human, money and capital investment.
+We believe that the more transparent the system, the better-balanced will be the return on human value and capital investment.

 And remember, in this great land of America, we enjoy many individual rights, a big one being the guaranteed right of free speech under the U.S. Constitution.
 You have the right to take our proxy materials and the-Company AAG's and share them with fellow stockholders as you partake in another sacred right - the right to VOTE!
 Another important right of stockholders is the right to assign your right to vote - called a legal form of proxy - to another person.
 More on how to do this later in our proxy statement.